pema99/pema99.github.io/_posts/2022-07-29-interestinglangs.md

 3.741657387
 ```

-An interesting property of APL, is that most operators can be used both monadically or dyadically.
+An interesting property of APL, is that most operators can be used _both_ monadically or dyadically.
 Take for example the iota operator, `⍳`, sometimes known as the index generator.
 If we apply it monadically to a number `n`, it gives us an array of the `n` first numbers:

 ```
     ⍳5
 1 2 3 4 5
 ```

 However, when applied dyadically, it gives us the index of the right argument in the left argument.
-For example, we can use it to find where a number is in an array:
+For example, we can use it to find where a number is in an array of numbers:

 ```
     8 1 4 3 2⍳3